As an Amazon Associate I earn from qualifying purchases.

 Facial Treatment Step 5: Facial care is a part of life

 Facial care is not a fad.
 It is a routine, a lifestyle that requires discipline and investment of money and time.
 Skincare is less of the steps and more of what routine is right for your skin.
-Make this facial treatment steps part of your life and do it at regular intervals.
+Make this facial treatment steps part of your life and does it at regular intervals.